 Elise Miles (Long) 31.10.2017

 Please note that these are personal recollections and notes can be added if any change in factual details come to light.
-Amanda is also converting the interviews into written articles for the society.
+The interviews will also be converted into written articles for the society.

-If you would like to be involved in this project please contact Amanda on 01297 561022.
-She will book an appointment with you to talk through what is involved.
+If you would like to be involved in this project please contact us.
+We will book an appointment with you to talk through what is involved.
 Basically, it is a friendly chat, informal interview and we will ensure you are happy before we share anything.
 As a society we wish to preserve the history of our village and you are a huge part of every little bit of it.